Rant-AI/Sign2Nav/README.md

-# Sign2Nav: Framework for efficient conversion of sign language instruction to autonomous navigation
+# Sign2Nav: Framework for Efficient Conversion of Sign Language Instruction to Autonomous Navigation